magento/devdocs/src/guides/v2.3/release-notes/commerce-2-3-6.md

 <!--- MC-35204-->

 *  Shoppers can now purchase a virtual gift card using PayPal Braintree without defining a shipment address.
-Previously.
-Magento threw an error.
+Previously, Magento threw an error.

 <!--- MC-32160-->